Spilomelinae

 Spilomelinae is a very species-rich subfamily of the lepidopteran family Crambidae, the crambid snout moths.
-With 4,135 described species in 344 genera worldwide, it is the most speciose group among pyraloids.
+With 4,180 described species in 351 genera worldwide, it is the most speciose group among pyraloids.

 Description

 Imagines – the adult life stage – vary considerably in size: the forewing span ranges from 11.5 mm e.g. in Metasia to 50 mm in the robust-bodied Eporidia.
 In resting position, the moths exhibit a characteristic triangular shape, with the wings usually folded over the abdomen, the forewings covering the hindwings.
 Some Spilomelinae diverge from this common resting pattern, like Maruca with widely spread wings, and Atomopteryx and Lineodes with narrow wings folded along the body.
-All Spilomelinae moths have well developed compound eyes, antennae and mouthparts, although in the genera Niphopyralis and Siga the proboscis is lost.
+All Spilomelinae moths have well-developed compound eyes, antennae and mouthparts, although in the genera Niphopyralis and Siga the proboscis is lost.

 Synapomorphic characters of the subfamily comprise minute or obsolete maxillary palpi, ventrally projecting fornix tympani, and the female genitalia's ductus bursae with a weak sclerotization or a granulose texture.
 The moths are furthermore characterized by an often bilobed praecinctorium, pointed spinula, and the absence of chaetosemata and of a retinacular hook.
 A gnathos or pseudognathos can be present or absent and is therefore of little diagnostic value, except for several genera of Agroterini, where the gnathos has a well-developed medial process.

 Food plants

 Food plant use is diverse within Spilomelinae, ranging from ferns over gymnosperms to a wide spectrum of angiosperms.
 The larvae of Niphopyralis live in nests of weaver ants, where they feed on ant larvae.
-Steniini caterpillars are detritivores.
+Many Steniini caterpillars are detritivores.

 Many Spilomelinae tribes have a narrow food spectrum, with the larvae feeding on plants of only one or a few plant families, e.g. Lineodini on Solanaceae, Hydririni primarily on Sapindaceae and Convolvulaceae, and Trichaeini on Rubiaceae.